zmkfirmware/zmk/docs/docs/development/hardware-integration/shift-registers.md

 };
 ```

 If there is more than one device on the SPI bus, you will need to add additional pins to the `cs-gpios` phandle array - one for each device.
 The `@0` number marks the index of the `cs-gpios` pin used to control a device.
 If you have daisy chained multiple shift registers, you'll also want to increase the number of GPIOs that the shift register provides by editing the `ngpios` node - set this to your number of output pins (should be one of 8, 16, 24, 32).
+You may also need to increase `spi-max-frequency` to a higher value if you have daisy chained shift registers, otherwise quick keypresses may on occasion not trigger.

 ### Using Shift Register Pins In Kscan